AaronRaff/aaronraff.github.io/src/posts/writing-a-lexer-in-go.md

 7:2	    ;		"\n"
 ```

-The first column contains the tokens position, the second is the token’s type, and the final column is the literal value of that token.
+The first column contains the token's position, the second is the token’s type, and the final column is the literal value of that token.
 There are a few important things to take note of here.
 First off, the lexer does not emit any tabs or spaces.
 This is because Go’s syntax does not rely on these things.
 Another thing to notice is the **IDENT** tokens.
 Basically, anything that is not a keyword in Go will be marked as an identifier and the accompanying string will be noted as the literal value.

 If you are wondering why these tokens are useful, it’s because they represent the source program in a way that the parser can understand!